MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Choose a WebDriver testing framework

 After downloading Edge WebDriver, the last component you must download is a WebDriver testing framework.
 Test authors use WebDriver testing frameworks to write end-to-end tests and automate browsers.
 A WebDriver testing framework provides a language-specific interface that translates your code into commands that Edge WebDriver runs in Microsoft Edge.
 WebDriver testing frameworks exist for all major platforms and languages, such as Python, Java, C#, Ruby, and JavaScript.
-Note that for Python users, Python 3 is required and Python 2.7 is not supported.

 This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using a WebDriver testing framework other than Selenium, consult the official documentation for your framework of choice.

 ### Using Selenium 4

 Selenium WebDriver is an open-source testing framework that can be used on any platform, and provides language bindings for Java, Python, C#, Ruby, and JavaScript.
+Note that for Python users, Python 3 is required to run Selenium 4 tests, Python 2.7 is not supported.

 To use WebDriver to automate Microsoft Edge, if you use Selenium, you must use Selenium 4, which has built-in support for Microsoft Edge (Chromium).